intel-iot-devkit/how-to-code-samples/README.md

 These samples are currently supported by the following platforms:

--Intel IoT Gateway using Arduino 101 (https://software.intel.com/en-us/iot/hardware/gateways)
+Intel IoT Gateway using Arduino 101 (https://software.intel.com/en-us/iot/hardware/gateways)

+## Software Requirements

 ### mraa